sprincee/Consolidation-1/README.md

 First download the script: Download the Python file Ethics_Game.py to your computer or laptop.
 Open your terminal or command prompt: Navigate to the directory where you downloaded Ethics_Game.py.
 Run the script: Type python Ethics_Game.py and press enter.
-Ensure you are using Python
+Ensure you are using Python & that you have game.py downloaded.

 How to Play!